FaithNzula/Landing-page/README.md

 HTML
 CSS
 # how to open the project
-kind click on the Link down below
+kindly click on the Link down below
 [link]{ https://faithnzula.github.io/Landing-page/ }